World of Islam-2

 After the Mangol Invasion

 The Mongols devastated the eastern lands of Islam and ruled from the Sinai Desert to India for a century.
 But they soon converted to Islam and became known as the Il-Khanids.
 They were in turn succeeded by Timur and his descendents who made Samarqand their capital and ruled from 1369 to 1500.
 The sudden rise of Timur delayed the formation and expansion of the Ottoman empire but soon the Ottomans became the dominant power in the Islamic world.
-Ottoman Empire

 From humble origins the Turks rose to dominate over the whole of Anatolia and even parts of Europe.
 In 1453 Mehmet the Conqueror captured Constantinople and put an end to the Byzantine empire.
 The Ottomans conquered much of eastem Europe and nearly the whole of the Arab world, only Morocco and Mauritania in the West and Yemen, Hadramaut and parts of the Arabian peninsula remaining beyond their control.